 The way your house smells definitely affects people as soon as they walk in the door, and you want to be the guy that has the house that makes people smile when they walk in, not the one that makes them do a little *sniff sniff*.
 So, what can you do?
 Have some fresh flowers, light a candle, defuse some essential oils – all the clean my space favorites.

 If you have cats like I do, we make sure that our litter box is empty and we also spray a fabric refresher on any upholstery.
 Finally we like to do a little vacuuming to get rid of any dander to be respectful of people who have pet allergies.

 Prepare for Disaster

 While you don’t want to expect the worst, you certainly have to be prepared for it.
-Spills happen. when you’re having guests over, make sure that you have a cleaning emergency preparedness kit somewhere easily accessible.
-Stain removers, cleaning cloths and a bucket is more than enough to deal with unexpected methods.
+Spills happen.
+When you’re having guests over make sure that you have a “cleaning emergency preparedness kit” somewhere easily accessible.
+Stain removers, cleaning cloths and a bucket is more than enough to deal with any unexpected shenanigans.